 Factors Determining Child Custody

-In Tennessee, custody and visitation rights are determined by four specific factors:
+In Tennessee, custody and visitation rights are determined by specific factors including:

 How the parent has nurtured the child since his/her birth;